 Solution #1 - For file system based attachment storage, and Confluence 3.0 and higher

 We've got a script for fixing up missing attachments that still exist on disk!

-It's recommended to run this from a node but you may also run the script from a local machine, you simply need to ensure that it can access the attachments directory from wherever you're running the script from, and be sure that the user account running this script is the same user account in whom had been used to run your Confluence instance (preferred) or an account with equivalent rights.
+It's recommended to run this from a Confluence node but you may also run the script from a local machine.
+The script requires access to the attachments directory from wherever you choose to run the script from, so ideally you should ensure that the OS user account running this script is the same OS user account which runs the Confluence process (preferred), or an account with equivalent rights/permissions.

 Before you begin, ensure you have a full backup of your attachments directory.
 You should test your recovery on a test server before applying it to production.